joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 ### Genome Annotation and Model Processing

 Genome annotations and metabolic network reconstructions were performed using KBase (http://kbase.us/).
 Unannotated contigs for each genome were pushed to KBase and annotated using the "Annotate Microbial Contigs" method using default options, which uses components of the RAST toolkit [@Brettin2015, @Overbeek2014] for genome annotation.
-Genome-scale metabolic network reconstructions were performed using the "Build Metabolic Model" app using default parameters, which relies on the Model SEED framework [@Henry2010a] to build a draft metabolic model without gapfilling.
-As acI genomes are known to be small with numerous auxotrophies [@Garcia2015], we opted to forgo the gapfilling step and instead leverage multiple genomes to fill gaps, as described below.
+Genome-scale metabolic network reconstructions were performed using the "Build Metabolic Model" app using default parameters, which relies on the Model SEED framework [@Henry2010a] to build a draft metabolic model.

 Metabolic models were then downloaded via KBase, pruned, and converted to metabolic network graphs.
 In particular, biomass, exchange, transport, spontaneous, and DNA/RNA biosynthesis reactions were removed from the model, and reactions were mass- and charge-balanced.
 Next, currency metabolites (compounds used to carry electrons and functional groups) were removed following an established procedure  [@Ma2003].
 Finally, the network model was converted to a metabolic network graph, in which nodes denote compounds and edges denote reactions.
 A directed edge from compound _a_ to compound _b_ means that _a_ is a substrate in a reaction which produces _b_.
 Supplemental Figure 2 illustrates process by which a genome gets converted to a pruned metabolic network graph, for a genome containing only glycolysis.